 When I break down the numbers, here is what this all means.

 Instead of staying at the Loews Royal Pacific Resort hotel, we could have stayed all nights at the Hyatt Regency and paid $99 per night.
-Then, I would have had to purchase 3 Unlimited Express add-ons at $135 each or $405.00 (3 x $135) to get this privilege.
-The total would have been $504 ($99 + $405) for one night’s stay and 3 Universal Express Unlimited add-ons.
+Then, I would have had to purchase 3 Universal Express Unlimited passes for one day for the three of us at $135 each or $405.00 (3 x $135) to get this privilege.
+The total would have been $504 ($99 – cost of the room + $405- cost of three Universal Express Unlimited passes).

-I paid $375 for a night at Loews Royal Pacific Hotel which included for free the 3 Universal Express Unlimited add-ons instead.
+Instead, I paid $375 for a night at Loews Royal Pacific Hotel which included three free Universal Express Unlimited passes instead.
 Accordingly, I saved $129 ($504-$375) by staying at Loews.
 If we were a family of 5, we would have saved well over $300.

 I paid $375.00 for one night at Loews Pacific Royal Pacific Resort.
 If I reduce it by $99, the cost of one night at the Hyatt Regency, we are left with the on-site hotel room being $276 more per night than the cost of the Hyatt Regency.

-You can go on every ride and do everything in ONE DAY!
+You can go on every ride at Universal Studios Orlando in ONE DAY!

-For those of you not yet lulled to sleep by all of this, there is still another key reason to stay at one of these on-site Universal hotels and get free Universal Express Unlimited add-ons.
-That reason is that you can go on every ride in both parks, some more than once, and see a lot of shows, all in one day!
-That means that we only had to spend $175 for our one day two park entrance ticket.
+For those of you not yet lulled to sleep by all of this, there is still another key reason to stay at one of these on-site Universal Studios Orlando hotels and get free Universal Express Unlimited pass.
+That reason is that you can go on every ride in both parks as many times as you want, and see a lot of shows, all in one day!
+That means that we only had to purchase a one day entrance ticket ($175 for access to two parks).

-In high season (the summer, for example), this would not be possible with only a regular park ticket for both amusement parks.
-You would have to go 2 if not 3 days because the crowds and line-ups would just be too much.
+In high season (the summer, for example), this would not be possible with only a regular park ticket without the Universal Express Unlimited pass.
+You would have to go 2 if not 3 days to Universal Studios Orlando because the crowds and line-ups would just be too much.

 Think about this.